 When aluminum is passed between rolls under pressure, it becomes thinner and longer in the direction in which it is moving.
-This simple process is the basis for aluminum's most widely used forms: plate, sheet, and foil.
+This simple process is the basis for producing aluminum plate, sheet and foil.
+Sheet, the most widely used form of industrial aluminum, is used in applications including aerospace (the skins of planes), transportation (auto body sheet), packaging (can bodies and ends) and construction (building facades).

-Aluminum plate, machined to shape, forms the skins of jumbo jets and spacecraft fuel tanks.
-It is used for storage tanks and containers in many industries and, because many aluminum alloys actually gain strength at supercold temperatures, it is especially useful in holding cryogenic (very-low-temperature) materials.
+Plate is used in heavy-duty applications such as those found in the aerospace, military and transportation product manufacturing.
+Aluminum plate, machined to shape, forms the skins of jets and spacecraft fuel tanks.
+It is used for storage tanks in many industries, in part because some aluminum alloys become tougher at supercold temperatures.
+This property is especially useful in holding cryogenic (very-low-temperature) materials.
+Plate is also used to manufacture structural sections for railcars and ships, as well as armor for military vehicles.